prometheusresearch-archive/react-stylesheet/README.md

 }
 ```

-Instead of using concrete DOM components `render()` is defined in terms
+Instead of using concrete DOM components, `render()` is defined in terms
 of components from `this.constructor.stylesheet`.

-That allows to derive a new composite component with existing behaviour but with
+That allows deriving a new composite component with existing behaviour but with
-different stylesheet easily.
+a different stylesheet easily.

 React Stylesheet provides an API for that, a `style(Component,
 stylesheetOverride)` function: